 Potential Complications From Exposure

-Once skin is transplanted, it is unable to protect itself from sun exposure for the first few months following a surgery.
-The reason being that human skin contains cells called chromatophores (which are responsible for pigmentation in the skin), and these cells either die or become functionally dormant until they regenerate within the newly transplanted hair grafts.
-But in the window of time before complete recovery of the cells the transplanted skin has a heightened vulnerability to sun damage.
+Once the skin is transplanted, it is unable to protect itself from sun exposure for the first few months following surgery.
+The reason is that human skin contains cells called chromatophores (which are responsible for pigmentation in the skin), and these cells either die or become functionally dormant until they regenerate within the newly transplanted hair grafts.
+But in the window of time before complete recovery of the cells, the transplanted skin has a heightened vulnerability to sun damage.

 Most importantly, damage from sun exposure can penetrate the epidermis, damaging the underlying tissues and hair follicles that have not yet healed within the scalp.
 This could result in hair transplant failure or lead to only partial graft survival.

 Prevent Sun Exposure